DopplerHQ/kubernetes-operator/README.md

 apiVersion: secrets.doppler.com/v1alpha1
 kind: DopplerSecret
 metadata:
-  name: dopplersecret-test # DopplerSecret resource name
+  name: dopplersecret-test # DopplerSecret Name
-  namespace: doppler-operator-system # The Doppler operator namespace (recommended)
+  namespace: doppler-operator-system
 spec:
-  # Omitted secret reference namespaces will default to match the namespace of the DopplerSecret
-  tokenSecretRef: # Reference to Doppler Token Secret
+  tokenSecret: # Kubernetes service token secret (namespace defaults to doppler-operator-system)
     name: doppler-token-secret
-    key: dopplerToken
-  managedSecretRef: # Reference to Managed Secret (will be created automatically if does not exist)
+  managedSecret: # Kubernetes managed secret (will be created if does not exist)
     name: doppler-test-secret
-    namespace: default
+    namespace: default # Should match the namespace of deployments that will use the secret
 ```

 If you're following along with these example names, you can apply this sample directly: